-The Salar de Uyuni is Bolivia’s number one attraction and the world’s largest salt flat provides the opportunity for endless photographic fun.
+Salar de Uyuni (translated as the Uyuni Salt Flats in English) is Bolivia’s number one attraction and the world’s largest salt flat.
+It provides a unique opportunity for endless photographic fun.
 The 12,000 square kilometre area is so flat and extensive that there is no sense of depth, creating an optical illusion that is every traveller’s ‘must take’ photo of Bolivia.
 As you approach the salt flat all objects surrounding you become potential props for your photo – shoes, guidebooks, bottles, corkscrews, body parts – anything!

 3. Buy a Stick of Dynamite

 Potosi is one of the highest towns in the world with an altitude of more than 4,000 metres and is dominated by the Cerro Rico Mountain, from which mined silver once made Potosi one of the biggest cities in the Americas.
 To better understand Potosi’s turbulent past head underground on a mine tour.